Use the arrows below to navigate to the next set of directions.

 What term does PubMed use for "skin cancer"?

 90,000 is a lot of results and many of these probably aren't applicable to our research.

 We can tailor our results by using PubMed's filters.

 This will open a new dialog box with a list of the possible filters.
 For example, you can filter for species, sex, and age.

 Now set the following filters on the left-side menu:

 This eliminates all items from your search that are more than five years old.
-You should now have less than 20,000 results.
+You should now have around 20,000 results.

 Let's narrow these down further by using more filters.

 You should now have around 900 results.

 Take a look at the titles of some of your results.